qualitycode/familysearch_to_slidetrip/README.md

  5. There are other cool parts of this project, which will be documented later.

 To get involved, join our discussion group and leave a message.
 See https://github.com/qualitycode/familysearch_to_slidetrip

+We need programmers, graphic designers, genealogy mentors.
+Programmers, we are using the MERN stack (Mongo, Express, React, Node.js, javascript, etc.)